Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Introduction

 This condition eliminates the negative norm states in the disconnected parts. \end{itemize}

-We must emphasize the fact that this method can be used to calculate physical observables in scenarios where the effect of quantum gravity (in the linear approximation) can not be ignored.
-This method of quantization may be used as an alternative way for solving the non-renormalizability of linear quantum gravity in the background field method and is instrumental in finding a new method of quantization, compatible with general relativity.

-It is important to note that imposition of the above additional conditions on the quantum states and the probability amplitude, one can circumvent the problem of propagation of negative energy states and obtain physical results for measurable quantities.
-The physical states or the external legs of Feynman diagram are all positive while the negative energy states only appear in the internal line.
-Therefore in calculating the S-matrix elements or probability amplitudes for the physical states, negative energy states only appear in the internal line and in the disconnected part of the Feynman diagram.
-The negative norm states, which appear in the disconnected part of the S-matrix elements, can be eliminated by renormalizing the probability amplitudes (the second condition).

-In previous methods the choice of vacuum states directly affected the expectation values of energy momentum tensor.
-In the present method, however, vacuum expectation values are independent of choice of modes or vacuum states.
-Although the expectation value of the energy momentum tensor for physical states are dependent on the choice of modes but the expectation value of vacuum states remains uniquely the same.
+In previous methods the choice of vacuum state directly affected the expectation values of energy momentum tensor.
+In the present method, however, vacuum expectation values are independent of the choice of modes.
+Although the expectation value of the energy momentum tensor for physical states are dependent on the choice of modes, the expectation value of vacuum states remains uniquely the same.